Frostn1/Pivot/README.md

     }
     ```
 - Line endings will be specified with a `;`.

-Note that the return on the `main` function is to represent the amount of time in seconds the program should wait before exiting.

 ### Pivot's Data types
 As Pivot is a dynamic language with type deduction, these types will not be used to declare variables, only as a spec.